sabir-aspose/words-docs-com/en/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 #### Export Mathematical Equations to LaTeX Expression <sup>25.9</sup>

-The ability to export mathematical [equations](https://reference.aspose.com/words/cpp/aspose.words.saving/markdownsaveoptions/get_officemathexportmode/) (Office Math) to LaTeX expressions has been introduced.
+The ability to export mathematical equations (Office Math) to LaTeX expressions has been introduced:

+* For export to Markdown format using the [MarkdownSaveOptions.OfficeMathExportMode](https://reference.aspose.com/words/cpp/aspose.words.saving/markdownsaveoptions/get_officemathexportmode/) property. <sup>25.9</sup>
+* For export to TXT format using the **TxtSaveOptions.OfficeMathExportMode** property. <sup>25.10</sup>

+#### Control Floating Shape Tagging When Exporting to PDF <sup>25.10</sup>

+A new save option **ExportFloatingShapesAsInlineTag** has been added to provide precise control over the tagging of floating shapes as either inline or block-level elements, improving layout accuracy and accessibility.

+#### Control How Images and Other External Resources are Exported to Markdown <sup>25.10</sup>

+A new **resource-saving callback** has been implemented to give developers greater flexibility in controlling how images and other external resources are exported.

+#### PDF/UA Export & Accessibility <sup>25.10</sup>

+Compliance with PDF/UA standards has been improved by correctly tagging horizontal rules as artifacts, enhancing a better experience for users of assistive technologies.

 ### Rendering